kuchta-martin/kuchta-martin/README.md

 ---

-Outside of code: production work in the music industry — Pohoda, Grape, Fuchs2, Tabačka Kulturfabrik.
+Outside of code: production work in the music industry — Pohoda, Rock for People, Fuchs2, Tabačka Kulturfabrik.

 📫 martinkuch9@gmail.com